kapustiansky/weather-app/README.md

-Weather App
+Weather App</br>
-IT'S DEMO !!!
+IT'S DEMO !!!</br>
-Technology: React, Redux, Material-UI, used OpenWeather API.
+Technology: React, Redux, Material-UI, used OpenWeather API.</br>

 What is done:
 1. Brief information about the weather in the city.